ICHEC-learn/sciprog_23/README.md

-# Scientific Programming Concepts PH502/ACM40660 Autumn 2023
+# Scientific Programming Concepts PH502/ACM40660 Autumn 2023 - TEST

 For this assignment, you need to have an account on *[GitHub.com](https://github.com)*.
 After logged in to your account, fork this repository into your github account.
 From there;